 The ninth week of Fall 2003 saw two teams climb in the standings, while three teams slipped.
 Andee Weinfurt picked up this week's high game (168) and series (421) for the women, while Carl Goetz earned this week's high game (212) and series (562) for the men.
 Read on for all the rest of the details!

-First up, on lanes 15 & 16: Spare Change had some one-on-one time with Theee Beeelt.
-Although blessed by #1 Head-to-Head and Most Valuable Bowler Demond Robinson and his above-average 547 series, Spare Change accomplished only 1 win against Theee Beeelt.
-Countering this, Seth Gunderson guided Theee Beeelt with his 445 as his team took the series with 3 wins.
+First up, on lanes 15 & 16: Spare Change deliberately ate cheese sticks in front of Theee Beeelt.
+In spite of the prowess of #1 Head-to-Head and Most Valuable Bowler Demond Robinson and his above-average 547 series, Spare Change accomplished only 1 win against Theee Beeelt.
+On the other side, Seth Gunderson took the lead in Theee Beeelt with his 445 as his team took the series with 3 wins.
 Spare Change drops 1 spot in the standings to 8th place, while Theee Beeelt jumps 2 spots to 6th.

-Finally, down on lanes 21 & 22: Anchors Aweigh! kept stealing sips of beer from Gutter Minds.
-Headlined by Carl Goetz with his 562 series, the Anchors collected 3 wins against Gutter Minds.
-On the other side, Pat Searcy took the lead in Gutter Minds with his 535 despite his team notching only a single win.
+Finally, down on lanes 21 & 22: Anchors Aweigh! sparred with Gutter Minds.
+Blessed by Carl Goetz with his 562 series, the Anchors collected 3 wins against Gutter Minds.
+Concurrently, Pat Searcy oversaw Gutter Minds with his 535 despite his team notching only a single win.
 Anchors Aweigh! remains in 1st place, while Gutter Minds sink 1 spot to 7th.

 NEXT WEEK:

-- First, on lanes 15&16, 7th-place Gutter Minds will challenge 5th-place Wolverines (hcp 56).
+- First, on lanes 15&16, 7th-place Gutter Minds will face 5th-place Wolverines (hcp 56).
 Gutter Minds are expected to roll a little low and lose the series but avoid getting swept; while the Wolverines are forecast to raise their average while they enjoy their victories.

 *(Remember, the predicted results above are based on mathematical extrapolations and can be changed by all sorts of factors.
 If you don't like how your team's results are predicted, you and your teammates have the power to prove the math wrong!)